munterfi/drtplanr/README.md

 # Demand-responsive transport planner

 Tool for placing virtual stations in demand-responsive transport systems in villages by defining and minimizing a global energy (`drtplanr`, name is inspired by [stplanr](https://github.com/ropensci/stplanr)).
-In the model, the station locations are randomly initialized and iteratively optimized on the street network.
+The station locations are randomly initialized in the street network and iteratively optimized based on the reachable population in combination with walking and driving times.

 The configured model optimizes the positions of virtual stations in an assumed on-demand shuttle service for the community of Jegenstorf in Bern, Switzerland.